Karen National Liberation Army

 The Karen National Liberation Army (ကရင်အမျိုးသား လွတ်မြောက်ရေးတပ်မတော်; abbreviated KNLA) is the military branch of the Karen National Union (KNU), which campaigns for the self-determination of the Karen people of Myanmar (formerly Burma).
-The KNLA has been fighting the Burmese government since 1960s as part of the Karen conflict, which has been ongoing since 1949.
+The KNLA has been fighting the Burmese government since the 1960s as part of the Karen conflict, which has been ongoing since 1949.

 The KNLA was reported to have had a strength of approximately 10,000 in 1970, 20,000 in 1980, 3,000 in 2001, 5,000 in 2006, 6,000 in 2012, and 7,000 in 2014.
 As of early 2021, the KNLA is estimated to have around 15,000 troops.
 The army is divided into seven brigades and a 'Special Force' reserved for special operations.

 History

 Background

 At the time of Burmese independence from the British in 1948, there was considerable tension between the Karen community and the Burmese majority.
 Some Karens sought independence while others attempted co-existence within Burma.
 The KNLA was preceded by the Karen National Defence Organisation (KNDO), an armed organisation formed by the KNU in 1947 to defend Karen communities and interests.
 Most KNDO soldiers had previously served in the forces of British Burma.

 In early 1949, the Burmese government arrested the ethnically Karen leader of the armed forces, Gen. Smith Dun, and replaced him with Burmese nationalist Ne Win.
 Continued attacks against Karen dominated townships around Rangoon and the arrest of Karen political leaders led the KNU to declare armed struggle, and the world's longest running civil war began.

 Early in the fighting, Karen forces overran much of northern Burma including towns such as Mandalay and established strong positions outside Rangoon at Insein Township.
 But lacking a port from which to receive military supplies, the Karen forces gradually withdrew to the southeast of Burma.